 And so, when I saw the film for a second time at the Picturehouse Podcast's special birthday screening, I went prepared.
-I took a pen and paper and (in between crying out in pleasure) noted down every single kill in The Raid and attempted to categorise them by method of dispatch.
-Afterwards, I took my incomprehensible pile of scribbles and added The Raid's body count up - then, inspired by the glorious carnage, spent the rest of the evening trying to think of a really cool way to kill someone using a piece of A4 paper.
+I took a pen and paper and noted down every single kill in The Raid and attempted to categorise them by method of dispatch.
+Afterwards, I took my incomprehensible pile of scribbles and added The Raid's body count up - then spent the rest of the evening trying to think of a way to kill someone using a piece of A4 paper.

-The result was this handy infographic.
+The result was this handy infographic, published in conjunction with our sister site, VODzilla.co.
 Read on to see The Raid: Redemption - an unofficial body count, with an emphasis on the unofficial.
 Because it's hard to count when you're distracted by awesome, non-stop violence.

 (Warning: Spoilers - well, for those who don't want to know how to kill a man with a fridge.)